JohnPMills/modern-saturn/content/about.md

           peers, without fear of judgement, prejudice, or discrimination.
 We game together, chat, and support one another.
 It's that simple.

-          In addition to our depression literacy programme, we also provide access to resources and training developed in the world of performance sport including improving sleep hygiene, creating positive exercise routines, and maintaining a nutritious diet.

-          In doing so, we are equipping gamers with the tools to manage their own mental health and the ability to spot the signs of distress in others.

-          Gamers vs Depression is generously supported by men’s health charity Movember.
-The organisation was founded in 2019 and currently has three members of staff, based in the South-East of England (UK).
         image_alt: People in conversation in the office lounge area
         media_position: right
         media_width: fifty